Can Payroll Services Help With Workers’ Compensation Audits?

 However, CSI Accounting & Payroll offers Pay As You Go workers’ compensation, which is a relatively new option that uses the payroll data to calculate the premiums owed each payroll.

-What Do You Do When You’re Going Through a Workers’ Compensation Audit?
+What Do You Do for a Workers’ Compensation Audit?

-Additionally, you need to define your employees’ job duties because roles are categorized by risk level for workers’ compensation premium rates.
+Additionally, you need to define your employees’ job duties.
+Roles are categorized by risk level for workers’ compensation premium rates.
 You may want to set up departments based on duties in your payroll system and submit payroll summaries of each department to your auditor.

 There’s also information that you’ll need from your contractors (1099s), who are not your employees.
 You’ll need their certificates of insurance coverage to ensure they have their own workers’ compensation insurance.
 This lets your carrier know not to charge you additional premiums to cover them.